Job description + your resume = the perfect match!

 For part two of this blog series, let’s talk about a resume in terms of dating.
 Now you might ask yourself,

 “How in the world is the job hunt related to dating?”

-1. “Speling Mistakkes arethe Worstt”: The #1 thing that bugs me to no end are misspelled words on any type of important document.
-Before submitting any resume to a potential employer, please do us, recruiters, a favor: PROOFREAD.
-I can almost guarantee that if any hiring manager sees multiple mistakes on your resume and/or cover letter, your document will be put in the “no” pile.
-So, before sending in something that could land you a dream job, read over it again and spell check.
+1. “Speling Mistakkes arethe Worstt”: The #1 thing that bugs me to no end is the misspelling of words on any important document.
+Before submitting your resume to a potential employer, please do us, recruiters, a favor: PROOFREAD.
+We can almost guarantee that if a hiring manager sees multiple mistakes on your resume, they will immediately put your application in the “no” pile.
+If it is truly your dream job, it will be worth reading over and spell-checking before sending it in.